Improving Google A2A Protocol: Protecting Sensitive Data and Mitigating Unintended Harms in Multi-Agent Systems: Related Work and Background

-Despite these strengths, A2A inherits an inherent trade-off between security and efficiency: tightening authorization or adding cryptographic checks invariably increases latency and complexity, whereas relaxing controls risks unauthorized data flows \cite{peigne2025multi}.
-Crucially, A2A currently lacks specialized safeguards for handling particularly sensitive payloads-such as payment credentials or identity documents-beyond generic token expiry.
-A similar concern is raised in “AI Agents Meet Blockchain” observes, decentralized agent ecosystems without centralized guardrails require robust consent, auditing, and privacy-preserving delegation mechanisms to maintain trust \cite{karim2025ai}.
-Without such controls, adversarial agents might exploit overly broad scopes or unmonitored message channels to exfiltrate or tamper with confidential information.
-The following sections will analyze these gaps in more detail and propose targeted enhancements to ensure that A2A can securely mediate sensitive data exchanges at scale.
+Despite these design strengths, A2A embodies an inherent trade-off between security and efficiency.
+Introducing additional authorization checks or cryptographic safeguards may increase latency and complexity, whereas relaxing such controls can open avenues for data exfiltration and privilege escalation \cite{peigne2025multi}.
+In particular, the A2A specification lacks tailored protections for handling highly sensitive payloads, such as user credentials, payment information, and identity documents.
+As noted by Karim et al. \cite{karim2025ai}, decentralized agent environments demand explicit controls around consent, delegation, and auditability to maintain operational trust.
+Without these mechanisms, adversarial agents may exploit overbroad scopes or unmonitored message channels to gain unauthorized access to sensitive resources.

+This analysis reflects prior work that established the strengths and limitations of A2A.
+Analogous vulnerabilities have also been documented in related agent interoperability protocols, including MCP, ANP and ACP \cite{guo2025systematic}, \cite{kong2025survey}, \cite{ferrag2025prompt}.
+Nevertheless, since this paper concentrates exclusively on the A2A protocol, we refrain from an in-depth discussion of these alternatives.
+Our contribution builds directly on this foundation by proposing targeted enhancements that mitigate leakage risks in generative multi-agent environments.

+In addition to these protocol-level considerations, recent research has also highlighted risks inherent to the agents themselves, which further motivates the safeguards we propose and are reviewed next.